Inverse problem in the LaMET framework: -reconstruction in LaMET and SDF

 This perspective offers a useful way to examine the claim that LaMET enables the direct computation of PDFs at fixed values of $x$~\cite{Ji:2022ezo, Ji:2024oka}.
-Suppose the leading-twist PDF exhibits a sharp feature at some specific value of $x$.
+Suppose the light cone PDF exhibits a sharp feature at some specific value of $x$.
 In that case, accurately capturing this behavior would require reliable information in the Fourier domain at scales corresponding to the inverse of the feature's spatial width.
 However, the quasi-PDF is exponentially suppressed in Fourier modes beyond a cutoff scale roughly proportional to $P_z / \Lambda_{QCD}$.
-This suppression is rooted in the spacelike behavior of the correlation function at large distance, which is not relevant to the leading-twist light-cone PDF itself.
-As a result, LaMET reconstructions are effectively filtered through a smearing kernel with a width on the order of $\Lambda_{QCD} / P_z$, limiting the sensitivity to rapid variations in the leading-twist PDF.
-In other words, while improved lattice data that extend to higher Fourier harmonics may largely resolve the inverse problem for quasi-PDFs within the relevant $x$-range, reconstructing the true $x$-dependence of the leading-twist PDF remains obstructed.
-This obstruction arises from higher-twist contamination at large $z$, a limitation similar to that encountered in the SDF approach.
+This suppression is rooted in the spacelike behavior of the correlation function at large distance, which is not relevant to the light cone PDF itself.
+As a result, LaMET reconstructions are effectively filtered through a smearing kernel with a width on the order of $\Lambda_{QCD} / P_z$, limiting the sensitivity to rapid variations in the light cone PDF.
+There is no reconstruction of the light cone PDF at a well-defined value of $x$ possible in LaMET.
+Reliable results can only be obtained through the assumption of smoothness of the target function, a limitation common to any other framework of lattice calculation of parton distributions.
+In other words, while improved lattice data that extend to higher Fourier harmonics may largely resolve the inverse problem for quasi-PDFs within the relevant $x$-range, reconstructing the true $x$-dependence of the light cone PDF remains obstructed.
+The practical impact of this complication depends on the exact shape of the distribution in question, how the exact behavior of the most rapidly changing regions, and the ranges of $x$ in which those regions occur.
+This obstruction arises from missing information at large $z$, a limitation analogous to that encountered in the SDF approach.
+We note that the notion that the exponential fall-off at large $z$ of the quasi-PDF is an obstruction to the reconstruction of the light-cone PDF has been presented in Ref.~\cite{Ji:2020brr} before.